 behavioral strategies when first being treated for ADHD.

 I have been diagnosed with ADHD.
 How do I get assistance with my class work?

-in the SMU Altschuler Learning Enhancement Center located in the Loyd Center,
+in the SMU Altshuler Learning Enhancement Center located in the

 How can I find out more about ADHD?

 - Brown, T.E.
 (2005).
 Attention deficit disorder: The

 unfocused mind in children and adults.
 New Haven & London: Yale

 - Kelly, K. & Ramundo, P. (1993).
 You Mean

 I'm Not Lazy,